munificent/craftinginterpreters/book/a-map-of-the-territory.md

 binary language like machine code, you produce a string of grammatically correct source (well, destination) code in the target language.

-Either way, you then run that resulting code through the target language's existing compilation pipeline and you're good to go.
+Either way, you then run that resulting code through the output language's existing compilation pipeline and you're good to go.

 ### Just-in-time compilation